pcgilday/dotfiles/README.md

 - mostly rely on zsh git plugin with some aliases .aliases and .gitconfig
 - .gitconfig loads work specific .gitconfig for using preferred email for commits

 ## tmux

 don't really use tmux anymore, but leaving the config for now

+## private

+- .private is not in version control as it contains api keys and other private information, but it is sourced from zshrc